googleapis/google-cloud-java/google-cloud-examples/README.md

     target/appassembler/bin/StorageExample delete <bucket_name> test.txt
     ```

- * Here's an example run of `Stat`, illustrating the use of gcloud-java-nio.
+ * Here's an example run of `Stat`, illustrating the use of google-cloud-nio.

     Before running the example, go to the [Google Developers Console][developers-console] to ensure that Google Cloud Storage API is enabled and that you have a bucket with a file in it.

-    Run the sample with (from the gcloud-java-examples folder):
+    Run the sample with (from the google-cloud-examples folder):
     ```
     target/appassembler/bin/Stat --check